NGG-Group-CS320/Database/README.md

 * normalized_bandwith_date: contains misspelling but the rest of the queries use it computes normalized bandwidth for systems (bandwidth/maxBandwidth)

+Program Files
-Many of the queries used can be found in querydump.sql
+* querydump.sql contains many of the queries used
+* columns.py is used for creating the large create tables needed for our data
+* csvmerge.py is used for merging all of the 4500+ CSVs